 Live satsang is mostly free range Q&A. “Tastings” are special episodes of our Satsang with Shambhavi podcast where you’ll get to listen as students ask all kinds of questions and Shambhavi responds.
 Welcome to the buffet version of satsang!

-So the mantra has subtle forms that goes through all the subtle levels of speech, back to unmanifest speech and included in that mantra, like, if it's a deity mantra, like the deity is part of the mantra also.
+So the mantra has subtle forms that goes through all the subtle levels of speech, back to unmanifest speech.
+And included in that mantra, like, if it's a deity mantra, the deity is part of the mantra also.
 The mantra is the mantra body of the deity.

 So this is why it's possible some people are really into deity worship.
 Sometimes people see deities appear before people and have conversations with them.
 This happened to Bholonath with Tara at Tarapith.

 Everything just becomes more and more subtle.
-But that's good if you're experiencing that, are you or just reading a book?
+But that's good if you're experiencing that.
+Are you, or just reading that in a book?

 It's like homework.
 You get homework from wisdom.

 When you don't do it, you can't progress.